SeedSigner/seedsigner-os/README.md

 ```bash
 cd seedsigner-os/build_workdir/
 ```
-3. Use builder to build the image:
+3. Use ./builder to build the image:
 ```bash
 ./builder -i
 ```